US Fiancee (K1) Visa

 Yes.
 You and your Thai fiancée must have met in person within the last 2 years.
 It is highly recommended that you have kept photos together and other evidence of the relationship such as records of ongoing communication when applying for the K-1 visa.How long is the process of applying for a K-1 Fiancée Visa?

-The processing time is between 6-8 months.
+The processing time is between 12-18 months due to pandemic.
 This involves the processing of your petition at the USCIS, National Visa Center and the application and interview at the US Embassy in Thailand.How long is the K1 visa Thailand valid for?

 The K-1 Visa must be used within a specified date and the K-1 visa holder will be allowed to stay for 90 days upon arrival in the US.I am divorced can I petition for a K1 visa from Thailand?